 Every decade that ushers in a new generation of fresh-faced youth will inevitably create a division among the status quo.
 What was once seen as cutting edge or revolutionary eventually expires and fades away in the wrinkles of antiquity.
-It’s no surprise that the current crop of young adults is caught in the crosshairs of columnists and critics who opine for the “good ole days.”
+The current crop of young adults are caught in the crosshairs of columnists and critics who opine for the “good ole days.”

 Facebook is far from a training ground for micromanaging a business or company.
 The millennials who frequent the site may, however, understand subtle difficulties in maintaining good rapport and establishing harmonious associations.
-In a land where friendship is treated like a commodity, Facebook has a built-in incentive for users to show diplomacy and empathy in the name of saving face.
+In the US friendship is treated like a commodity.
+Facebook has a built-in incentive for users to show diplomacy and empathy in the name of saving face.
 Users who boast a large number of friends had to earn trust through geniality in some form or another from their counterparts.